scholln/Monte-Carlo-Simulation/README.md

 ## What am I using the simulation for?

 I am using the monte carlo simulation for population health analysis and assessment of certain factors such disease, genetics, and healthcare interventions.
-I am actually generating this data using population statistics given by my company to utilize.
-Think of it as actually spawning the data set itself and then coming to conlcusions like:
+I am actually generating this data using population statistics given by my company to utilize in areas of development and testing when PHI(Private Health Information) is needed, they can utilize this synthetic set instead.
+This data for the parameters was actually donated to us by De-ID'd payer/claims groups.
+The goal of generating this data is to come to conclusions like:
 - This portion of the public has heart disease
 - Another portion has an alergic reaction to certain foods like nuts, gluten, etc.
 - We can see that this demographic is more likely to experience this disease